zjykzj/YOLO11Face/docs/en/quickstart.md

 Make sure to have the Git command-line tool installed on your system.

-### Can I install Ultralytics YOLOv8 using conda?
+### Can I install Ultralytics YOLO using conda?

-Yes, you can install Ultralytics YOLOv8 using conda by running:
+Yes, you can install Ultralytics YOLO using conda by running:

 ```bash
 conda install -c conda-forge ultralytics